SjonHortensius/Basic_Framework/README.md

 * `::setUserinputDefault()` - useful for *CRUD* actions, specifies all properties of Entity as default for current Userinput
 * `::getRelated(MySite_Page::class)` - find all specified Entities with a relation to current object, eg. all pages a User has created: `MySite_User::get(1)->getRelated(MySite_Page::class)`

+There is an extremely limited access-control exposed by the `protected _checkPermissions(string $action)` function that `Entity` will call on `load` / `save` / `delete` actions.
+This function should be overloaded by your Entity, and throw Exceptions whenever something happens which is not allowed.
+Any property defined in the Entity can be used in these checks.

 The second ORM feature is provided by `EntitySet` which you can also extend.
 For example: